 But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.

-In other wotds Martha’s duty—as Kipling saw his own duty—was work.
+In other words Martha’s duty—as Kipling saw his own duty—was work.

-Jan Montefiore notes that Kipling saw work as supremely important:
+Jan Montefiore (Rudyard Kipling, Northcote, London 2007) stresses that Kipling saw work as supremely important:

 They do not teach that His Pity allows them to drop their job when they dam’ well choose’